Referencing Academic Regulations 38, 39, 40 and 43

 → I was enrolled during the 2015 Spring semester and my semester and/or cumulative grade point average was below a 2.0 for the first time.

 When grades post on May 13, 2015, you will be notified if you need to complete Reinstatement under Academic Regulation 38.
 Please check your grades, student account, portal notices and preferred email address for instructions on how to complete the process.

-The Current Student reinstatement application for Fall 2015 is open.
+The Current Student reinstatement application for Fall 2015 is now closed.

 → I have not attended WSU for one semester or more.
 The last time I was enrolled, my semester and/or cumulative grade point average was below a 2.0.

-The Former Student reinstatement application for Summer/Fall 2015 is open.
+The Former Student reinstatement application for Summer/Fall 2015 is now closed.

 If you are unsure which Rule you are deficient under, please read the explanations about Rules 38 and 39:

 Undergraduate students whose semester (excluding summer session) or cumulative grade point average drops below a 2.0 for the first time must apply for reinstatement to continue their enrollment at Washington State University.
 Students are placed on academic probation after reinstatement.
 Certified majors on academic probation may be decertified by the academic department.

 Undergraduate students are dismissed from the university after the third semester (excluding summer session) in which the cumulative grade point average is below 2.0.
 Individuals who are dismissed from the university may not enroll in courses at WSU, including online and courses on any WSU campus, for two full academic semesters.
 Dismissed individuals will also not be able to seek status as a “non-degree seeking student.”